Conal-Tuohy/oceania/README.md

 # oceania
-A Linked Open Data aggregator for cultural heritage metadata
+A Linked Open Data aggregation of cultural heritage metadata in New Zealand and Australia

 ![Oceania](http://oceania.digital/oceania.gif)